phonegap/topcoat-preact/README.md

 - [x] Textarea
 - [x] Large Textarea

-### Workflow
+## Workflow

-#### To run the Storybook in dev mode:
+### To run the Storybook in dev mode:

 - `npm start`
-- Then open http://localhost:9001/ in a browser
+- Then open `http://localhost:9001/` in a browser

-#### Before committing changes
+### Before committing changes

-Before committing any changes, the project must be built, then after the commit the Storybook gh-pages must be updated.
+Before committing any changes, the project must be built to the docs directory, which will be published at [phonegap.com/topcoat-preact][[storybook]]

 - `npm run build` to build the components into `dist`
 - `git add . && git commit && git push` or whatever your git workflow is...
-- `npm run publish-pages` to publish the STorybook to gh-pages

 [topcoat]: http://topcoat.io/
 [topcoat-demos]: http://topcoat.io/topcoat